-ASPREE's results apply to daily low-dose (100 mg) aspirin use only.
-They do not apply to the occasional use by adults of aspirin for other reasons such as to treat pain or reduce fever.
+These results apply to regular (daily) low-dose aspirin use only.
+They do not apply to the occasional use by adults of aspirin for other reasons such as to reduce fever or treat pain.

 What's next for ASPREE participants?